 Diversity, Equity, and Inclusion Leadership Showcase

-The 2022 Diversity, Equity, and Inclusivity Leadership Showcase awards recognize the many DEI-focused student contributions in the areas of student advocacy, volunteer work, and engagement that have a positive impact on CSE, the University, and the Twin Cities communities through DEI initiatives.
+The 2023 Diversity, Equity, and Inclusion Leadership Showcase awards recognize the many DEI-focused contributions of CSE students, faculty, staff, and postdocs in the areas of advocacy, volunteer work, and engagement that have a positive impact on CSE, the University, and the Twin Cities communities through DEI initiatives.

-The goal of this program is to highlight the many campus contributions of individuals who actively contribute to a positive and more equitable College of Science and and Engineering climate through diversity, equity, and inclusion events, programming, and volunteer work.
+The invitation-only awards presentation program showcases the many campus contributions of individuals who actively contribute to a positive and more equitable College of Science and and Engineering climate through diversity, equity, and inclusion events, programming, and volunteer work.

 In addition to celebrating scholarship recipients, and award recipients and their nominators, the event is an excellent opportunity to network with:

 - Student representatives from various STEM identity-based organizations